gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 encryption, source authentication, integrity and replay protection for the SCTP association with mutual authentication of the peers.
-The specification is also targeting very long-lived sessions of weeks and months and supports mutual re-authentication and forward secrecy rekeying.
+The specification is also targeting very long-lived sessions of weeks and months and supports mutual re-authentication and rekeying with ephemeral key exchange.
 This is intended as an alternative to using DTLS/SCTP (RFC 6083) and SCTP-AUTH (RFC 4895).

 --- middle